Shwuup/bargain-notifier/README.md

 ## Installation

+Install it as a Firefox extension [here](https://addons.mozilla.org/en-US/firefox/addon/ozbargain-notifier/#&gid=1&pid=1).

-To install the extension locally
+To install it locally

 - open Firefox
 - enter "about:debugging" in the URL bar